John J. Boccuzzi Park

 History and Namesake

-Boccuzzi was a lifelong Waterside resident who graduated from Stamford High School in 1941 and served with the U.S. Army's 44th tank battalion in World War II.
+Born and raised in Waterside, Boccuzzi graduated from Stamford High School in 1941 before joining the U.S. Army's 44th tank battalion during World War II, bringing his hometown values to the global stage.

 Park Features